-A lot of us are still feeling the effects of the wintry weather, but soon enough it will be spring.
+A lot of us are still feeling the effects of the wintry weather, but soon enough it will be time for spring planting.
 With some careful planning and by following our advice, you can optimize your planting of native plants in your garden!

 In early spring, you need to be aware of frost heave when planting smaller plants.
 Frost heave is when the water-saturated soil ‘swells’ during freezing temperatures pushing the ice towards the surface.
 This can sometimes dislodge new plantings but can be counteracted by mulching.
 One to three inches of mulch can really help prevent weeds and diseases while maintaining the proper moisture levels and prevent frost heave.

 Another difficulty when trying to work with frozen soil is that air pockets can form around the roots, which can make them dry out or even keep the plants from rooting in.
 This can also slow down initial growth and if roots are allowed to fully dry, could kill the tree/plant.
 Make sure to water plants regularly throughout the first season―roots can dry out even when plants are dormant!

 Make sure to choose species with staggered bloom times, to provide insects with food throughout all stages of their life cycle.
 You’ll be helping the ecosystem by providing pollinators with a source of food, and you will enjoy continuous blooms in your garden.

 Plan ahead for fall color, too.
 Nurseries are full of colorful spring blooms, but a little planning ensures a colorful garden all year round.
 Also, remember that there are some plants, such as winterberry, that hold their berries through the winter.
 This is important as ‘overwintering’ birds need food as well.